Iran Says It unintentionally Shot Down Ukraine Passenger Jet - UrduPoint

 Washington said the Soleimani strike was carried out to prevent "imminent", large-scale attacks on American embassies.

-Tehran had vowed "severe revenge" for the killing of Soleimani before launching missiles at the bases in Iraq.
+Tehran had vowed "severe revenge" for his killing before launching missiles at the bases in Iraq.

 Iran has invited the United States, Ukraine, Canada and others to join the crash investigation.